Joshdb-18/trivia/README.md

-# trivia
+# Trivia game
-Simple trivia page for beginners
+* Simple trivia page for beginners *

+* You can add more questions!
+Have fun *